aaltonewmedia/learn.newmedia.dog/content/tutorials/ai-generators/image/stable-diffusion/index.md

 ### Img2Img

-This is a method that uses the diffusion process to generate new a image from an input image and text prompt.
+This is a method that uses the diffusion process to generate new a image from an input image and text prompt i.e., image translation.
 The output image will follow the color and composition of the input image.

 We can drag and drop any image into the img2img field, or we can send an image that we generated from the txt2img tab to the img2img tab by using the "send to img2img" button under the resulting image in the txt2img tab.